How I Got My First 1,000 Email Subscribers from Pinterest

 Once inside Pinterest, I hit the red plus sign to "upload image."
 I made sure to add my vertical pin, as well as the url to the landing page within Squarespace that I had created.
 I also added a good description with all of the relevant keywords, and to "click through to read more."
 From there, I pinned my image to my own blog board, as well as other relevant boards and group boards that I belong to.

 The results have been amazing!
 Within a month I got over 60 subscribers, and I'm still seeing new subscribers from this each day.
-I think the key to great results is frequent pinning (which BoardBooster can take care of for you) and belonging to relevant group boards in your niche.
+I think the key to great results is frequent pinning (which Tailwind can help you with) and belonging to relevant Tailwind Tribes in your niche.

 Within MailChimp, I have also set up an Automation which sends out a welcome email to my new subscribers the day after they sign up for the freebie.
 I am excited to get to know my new subscribers, and keep engaging with them on a regular basis!